LocherGit/Heimweh/README.md

 ![Titlescreen](git_title.jpg)

 Heimweh is a Visual Novel that was created via RenPy in 2016 as a Bachelor project.
 This project was endorsed and motivated by the University of Heidelberg in cooperation with the Mannheim University of Applied Sciences.
+This project took one whole semester to complete.
+(Summer Semester 2016)

 # Project Work
 - [RenPy](https://www.renpy.org/)